 Why Am I So Insecure?
 20 Ways to Feel Secure From Within

 Why am I so insecure?
-It’s a question many people ask themselves when self-doubt rears its head as it so often does.
+Many people ask themselves this question when self-doubt rears their head, as it often does.
 The victims can be anyone regardless of social status, education level, or experience in the work industry.

 The feeling can strike when least expected and at the worst possible time.
 It generally makes you feel as though you’re the stand-in for your own life, but you’ve forgotten your lines, and someone will indeed find out, leading to your ultimate failure.